-At this Mr. Barlow smiled, and said, that he believed Harry could give him a different account, although perhaps he could not number them all.
-"Harry," said he, "cannot you show your companion some of the constellations?"
-"Yes," answered Harry, "I believe I remember some that you have been so good as to teach me."
-"But pray, sir,"

-said Tommy, "what is a constellation?"
+At this Mr. Barlow smiled, and said that he believed Harry could give him a different account, although perhaps he could not count them all.
+"Harry," said he, "cannot you show your companion some of the constellations?"-"Yes," answered Harry, "I believe I remember some that you have been so good as to point out to me."-"But, pray, sir," said Tommy, "what is a constellation?"

-"Those," answered Mr. Barlow, "who first began to observe the heavens as you do now, have observed certain stars, remarkable either for their brightness or position.
-To these they have given a particular name that they might the more easily know them again, and discourse of them to others; and these particular clusters of stars, thus joined together and named, they call constellations.
-But come, Harry, you are a little farmer, and can certainly point out to us Charles's Wain."
+"Persons," answered Mr. Barlow, "who first began to observe the heavens as you do now, observed certain stars, remarkable either for their brightness or position.
+To these they gave particular names, that they might the more easily know them again, and discourse of them to others; and these particular clusters of stars, thus joined together and named, they termed constellations.
+But, come, Harry, you are a little farmer, and can certainly point out to us Charles's Wain."